DataBaines/myts-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-To run in Debug first build then
-### http-server ./build
-This will host the build folder on http://192.168.0.174:8080 F5 to Dubug.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**